SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

 Machine Learning as a Service (MLaaS) allows large user groups to use machine learning models.
 A service provider trains a model and offers users inference using this model.
-One common such example is ChatGPT.
-An advantage of this model is that the provider can control access to the model and easily update it when new training data is available.
-In contrast, its disadvantage is the privacy concern of the users revealing their sample data to the provider which may be sensitive or legally restricted.
+Some of such examples include recommendation systems, spam filtering, and object detection used in e-commerce services, social networking services, and smart home.
+An advantage of such MLaaS is that the provider can control access to the model and easily update it when new training data is available.
+In contrast, its disadvantage is the privacy concern of the users revealing their test data to the provider which may be sensitive or legally restricted.
 Cryptography offers a compelling solution to this problem.
 The user can encrypt its data, e.g., using fully homomorphic encryption \cite{gentry09,fv12}, and the provider can perform private inference.
 However, this solution usually has high computational costs.
-Alternatively, the user and the provider can engage in a two-party computation \cite{yao82,yao86,goldreich09} which has, however, usually higher communication costs.
-Using this private inference, the provider still hosts the model, but the user's privacy objectives are met.
+Alternatively, the user and the provider can engage in a two-party computation \cite{yao82,yao86,goldreich09} where the user's input is computed through the model in a \textit{blinded} manner, during which the server's trained model parameters and the user's private data are not leaked to each other.
+However, a drawback of two-party computation is that it usually incurs high communication costs.

-In this paper, we develop a new protocol for private inference over gradient-boosting decision forests.
-Gradient-boosting decision forests are collections of decision trees whose results are combined into the final model prediction.
-The advantage of gradient-boosting forests is that they offer a better trade-off between higher accuracy and lower training time than training a single decision tree for large datasets.
-Moreover, they retain a critical advantage of decision trees over many other machine learning techniques; their predictions can be easily explained helping to fulfill legal, social, and ethical requirements.
+In this paper, we develop a new protocol for private inference over gradient boosting decision forests, which are collections of decision trees whose results are combined into the final model prediction.
+Gradient boosting forests offer a better trade-off between higher accuracy and lower training time than training a single decision tree for large datasets.
+Moreover, they retain a critical advantage of decision trees over many other machine learning techniques; their predictions are explainable, helping to fulfill legal, social, and ethical requirements.